-How Do Car Engines Work?
+How Do Car Engines Work? – The Internal Combustion Engine

+To understand how does a car engine work exactly, we should review a bit of history.
+There are external combustion engines and internal combustion engines.
 The internal combustion engine was developed in the latter part of the eighteenth century, as the result of collaborations between several different scientists.
 Unlike the steam engine, which was the invention that began the Industrial Revolution, the internal combustion engine does not require an external heat source, instead, it uses heat to combust fuel as part of the flow circuit.

 Although the internal combustion engine did not truly supersede the steam engine until well into the nineteenth century, once it did, it began a revolution in transport.

 By 1876 the modern internal combustion engine was commercially available – designed by Nikolaus Otto, although heavily influenced by the work of Etienne Lenoir.
 It was this invention that allowed for the development of personal transport – most notably in the form of the car.
-Later inventions such as the airplane also used a two- or four-stroke engine.
+Later inventions such as the aircraft also used a two- or four-stroke engine.

 the continuous combustion engine, as used by jet and rocket engines.
 Furthermore, with the increasing move towards hybrid or electric cars, the engine is an ever-changing technology.